-Besides bringing a few smiles to your homeschool, you might be surprised to find that the hands-on nature of candy math actually does a great job of teaching certain troublesome topics, too!
+Besides bringing a few smiles to your homeschool, you might be surprised to find that the hands-on nature of candy math does a great job of teaching certain troublesome topics, too!
 Has your child been struggling to read graphs?
 Build graphs from the ground up with candy!
-Has your child been struggling to understand multiplication of fractions?
+Has your child been struggling to understand the multiplication of fractions?
 Help them to “see” the answers by making models.

 Candy math is also great for multi-age learning.
 Several ages can easily work together with many of the activities I’ve included below.
 Yay!

 Candy Corn Comparison – Use candy corn to practice greater than / less than skills.